Get insider access

 7.5 Sports

 The Sony X80K is good for watching sports.
-It's a decent choice to use in well-lit rooms because it has decent reflection handling and peak brightness.
-It's also good if you want to watch the game in a wide seating area as it has a wide viewing angle, meaning the image looks consistent when watching off-center.
+It's a decent choice to use in well-lit rooms due to its decent reflection handling and peak brightness.
+It's also good if you want to watch the game in a wide seating area as it has a wide viewing angle, meaning the image stays consistent when you're watching off-center.
+The TV's gray uniformity is very good, so sports with large areas of bright uniform color, like hockey, are mostly free of any distracting dirty screen effect.
 It has a decent response time, but there's some blur behind fast-moving players or balls.

 Pros